 Recipe Notes

-Sardine Pasta Recipe Tips:
+Pro Tips for Sardine Pasta Recipe

 - We recommended boneless skinless sardines.
 Quality, wild caught fish that's packed in EVOO is a game changer, specially the MINA brand.